JRiggles/EaseSprite/README.md

 - "Ease In Sine"
 - "Ease Out Sine"
 - "Ease In Out Sine"
-- "Linear" (effectively no easing; this is functionally identical to selecting "Frame > Constant Frame Rate")
+- "Linear" (effectively no easing; this is functionally identical to selecting `Frame > Constant Frame Rate`)

 > [!NOTE]
 > You can learn more about these easing functions at [easings.net](https://easings.net)